-To meet the Standardized Nursing Assessment graduation requirement, the student must achieve a 95% or higher Predicted Probability of Passing NCLEX® score on the ATI Comprehensive Predictor® (see College Catalog).
-The score is designated by ATI based on national norms, and will be weighted at no greater than 10% of the final course grade.
-If a student does not earn a 95% or higher Predicted Probability of Passing NCLEX® score on the ATI Comprehensive Predictor® by the second attempt, graduation will be delayed.
-The student will meet with the Nursing Chair to complete an ATI Complete Non-Graduate form.
-The student must complete the entire Virtual ATI ® NCLEX Review program and be released by the Virtual ATI Coach.
-When the College receives notification of this release, the Standardized Nursing Assessment Test graduation requirement will be met.
+Students are strongly recommended to achieve a 95% or higher Predicted Probability of Passing NCLEX® score on the ATI Comprehensive Predictor®.
+The score is designated by ATI based on national norms and will be weighted at no greater than 10% of the final course grade.
+If a student does not earn a 95% or higher Predicted Probability of Passing NCLEX® score on the ATI Comprehensive Predictor® by the second attempt, the student is strongly recommended to continue in Virtual ATI post-graduation to full completion prior to sitting for the NCLEX-RN.